 Furthermore, she noted invitations to meetings don’t provide anywhere to notify the council of any special needs.

 What the law says

-“Not being able to reach a fixed microphone in a meeting might not seem like a big deal, but in this case, it caused Mr Barnes an injury and embarrassment, and the tribunal found it should not have happened.”
+“Reaching a fixed microphone in a meeting might not seem like a big deal, however, in this case, it caused the man injury and embarrassment.

-For help and advice, please call our friendly team at Discrimination Claims on
+Call our team at Discrimination Claims on

 To connect with us, please follow us on